oVirt/ovirt-site/source/release/3.0/feature-guide.html.md

 The oVirt user portal provides standard and power user access to the oVirt environment

-### Reports Portal

-The oVirt Reports Portal provides a robust, historical reporting system based on an embedded Jasper Reports engine; more than 25 pre-built reports and dashboards are included, and users can define their own.

 ### Live migration

 *   Allows for running virtual machines to be moved seamlessly from one host to another within an oVirt cluster.